axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

      <th>Surviving Is Not Living</th>
      <td>
        <div class='_center, _citation'>
         <p>First, I jumped into the void, past my fears.
 I was hoping to go through it safely.
-Instead I came out stronger, with a positive view of live.
+Instead I came out stronger, with a positive view of life.
 It was a blind jump, but I discovered the light in my life.</p>
         <p>I am not split between my &ldquo;personal&rdquo; live and my &ldquo;work&rdquo; life.
 I am one and the same no matter what I am doing.</p>
         <p>I was surviving, not living.
 But now I can recognize the fears that held me in survival mode.
-I can go around them, lovingly, and go on with my life, guided my me, not my fears.</p>
+I can go around them, lovingly, and go on with my life, guiding me, not my fears.</p>
         <p>I am still afraid, but I am living my life.
 The more I do it, the easier it gets.
 I am not afraid of dying, so I am not afraid of living.</p>
         <p>Nobody knows how to live my life better than myself.
 Nobody, besides me, knows what&rsquo;s best for me.</p>
         <p id="_signature">Chabeli Atahuaman</p>